Justin Donawa: Darlington

 After impressing during his trial with Darlington, Donawa was offered a deal for the 2019–20 season.
 He joined fellow Bermudian international Osagi Bascome with the Quakers.
 Donawa made his debut for Darlington on 3 August 2019 in their 3–1 loss away at Farsley Celtic.
 He made his first start two weeks later in a 2–0 win at home to Southport, showing his pace on the left wing before being switched to right wing-back after a defensive injury.
 Donawa's first National League North goal was a late winner in Darlington's first away win of the season, against Alfreton Town.
 He continued as a regular in matchday squad, apart from when required for international duty, although became frustrated at being used as an impact substitute rather than in the starting eleven.
 According to the Northern Echo's review, Donawa "married electric pace with impressive aerial ability to score nine goals in his debut season", which made him the team's second highest scorer.
 He signed on for a second season, and added another two goals from five matches before leaving the club in October 2020.

 Solihull Moors

 On 27 October 2020, Donawa signed for Solihull Moors of the fifth-tier National League.
 The fee was undisclosed, but was understood by North East Sports News to be £15,000 plus add-ons.
 He made his debut four days later as a second-half substitute in a 3–1 defeat away to Maidenhead United.
 On 24 April 2021, he scored a hat-trick in a 5–1 win against Yeovil Town.

+He was one of four players to be offered a new contract at the end of the 2022–23 season.

+Altrincham

+Donawa signed for Altrincham on 23 June 2023, becoming the club's seventh signing ahead of the 2023–24 National League season.
+He was a matchday regular in the early months of the season, but then missed several weeks through injury, and joined National League North club Chorley on an initial month's loan on 16 February 2024.

+Brackley Town

+On 26 November 2024, Donawa joined National League North side Brackley Town.